dobsonco/Transportation_Data_Manager/README.md

 # This is the repository of my Transportation Data Manager
 The purpose of this repository is to be a place to store the code for my program in case of my laptop dying.

-# Very Important Note:
-__This code does run on Windows.
-But it is more finnicky than on Mac__

 ## Who wrote this code?:
 I, that being Collin Dobson wrote this.
 This is my first shot at making a GUI/app, which will hopefully justify any gripes you may have with my code.